 Oral bioavailability of soluble nickel compounds in humans appears to be dependent on dietary composition.
-Sunderman et al. (1989) found that approximately 40 times more nickel was absorbed from the gastrointestinal tract when nickel sulfate was given to human volunteers in the drinking water (27 $\pm$ 17 percent) than when it was given in food (0.7 $\pm$ 0.4 percent).
-In the same paper, Sunderman et al. (1989) reported that the oral absorption rate constant for nickel in humans was not significantly different at dosages of 12, 18, or 50 $\mu$ g Ni/kgbw.
+Sunderman et al. (1989) found that approximately 40 times more nickel was absorbed from the gastrointestinal tract when nickel sulfate was given to human volunteers in the drinking water (27 \pm 17 percent) than when it was given in food (0.7 \pm 0.4 percent).
+In the same paper, Sunderman et al. (1989) reported that the oral absorption rate constant for nickel in humans was not significantly different at dosages of 12, 18, or 50 μ g Ni/kg.
 By modeling the absorption, distribution, and elimination of nickel, they showed that the rate constants for absorption of nickel from water and food did not differ significantly.
 This led them to believe that the availability of nickel for alimentary absorption was substantially diminished when nickel sulfate was added to food, owing to chelation or reduction of Ni2+ by dietary constituents.

 Solomons et al. (1982) and Nielsen et al. (1999) reported similar results.
-They found that plasma nickel levels in five fasted human subjects were significantly elevated when they were given nickel sulfate (equivalent to 5 mg nickel) in drinking water (peak concentration was approximately $80 \mu g$ Ni/L at 3 hours after the oral administration).
+They found that plasma nickel levels in five fasted human subjects were significantly elevated when they were given nickel sulfate (equivalent to 5 mg nickel) in drinking water (peak concentration was approximately 80 μg Ni/L at 3 hours after the oral administration).
 When they added 5 mg of nickel (in the form of nickel sulfate) to five beverages, whole cow-milk, coffee, tea, orange juice, and Coca Cola®, the rise in plasma nickel was significantly suppressed with all but Coca Cola®.
-Solomons et al. (1982) also showed that the plasma nickel levels of subjects who consumed a typical Guatemalan meal with 5 mg of nickel or a North American breakfast with 5 mg of nickel were only about 5 to 20 percent of that which resulted from the consumption of 5 mg nickel in water.
-Nielsen et al. (1999) administered nickel in drinking water (12 μg Ni/kgbw) to eight volunteers fasted overnight and at different time intervals, via standardized portions of scrambled eggs.
-They found that the highest fraction of nickel dose (25.8 percent) excreted in urine was observed when the scrambled eggs were taken 4 hours prior to nickel in drinking water.
-A much lower fraction of nickel dose (2.5 percent) was observed when the nickel was mixed into the eggs or when the drinking water was taken together with the eggs (3.4 percent).

-\\ There were eight rats in each group.
+^{} There were eight rats in each group.